 Artist member since 2019

-My mixed media collages are created from post consumer ‘waste’, remnants of everyday life; newspapers, food packaging, fast food wrappings, dried shrimp shells, denim, utility bill envelopes, flyers, Amazon boxes, beads, duct tape from older work and discarded fabric.
+I create artwork from post consumer ‘waste’, remnants of everyday life; newspapers, food packaging, fast food wrappings, dried shrimp shells, denim, utility bill envelopes, flyers, Amazon boxes, beads, duct tape from older work and discarded fabric.
 These humble materials are rescued from an inevitable life decaying in landfills.
 They are partially stripped of their identity and along with detritus collected from the studio floor are layered and glued onto panel and together they construct a unique narrative and become objects of aesthetic value.
 This work illustrates the material possibilities of what most would consider trash while also maximizing the aesthetic potential of what would otherwise be considered waste objects.

 These collages also serve to document, upon completion they become fossils that mine pop culture and act as irreverent critiques of mass consumption.
 The purpose is contradictory and a paradox, to evoke an emotional response from the viewer, while critiquing fast fashion.
 My purpose is for people to make empowering connections with the work when they recognize objects of daily use reflected back to them.